Individuals on Temporary Work Visas - Tax and Financial Hints

 2. No Taxation of Offshore Passive Income

 Most temporary residents are exempt from Australian taxation of non-employment income earned outside of Australia.
 Depending upon your finances, this can be extremely attractive - with interest and investment income earned offshore potentially not attracting any Australian tax.
 Many people see temporary resident visas as part of a progression to Australian permanent residency and citizenship; depending upon your finances and other family considerations it may not pay to rush this process.
-Again, this is very much an area where you should seek professional tax advice and note that the Government has initiated consultation on changes in this area; most particularly limiting the tax exemption on passive income to 6 years. |

 3. Departing Australia Superannuation Payment (DASP)